JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

 [![](/assets/images/2022/crashlytics-overview-740w.png)](/assets/images/2022/crashlytics-overview.png)

-Our app's code isn't even included here!
+Our app's code isn't even mentioned here!
 A transaction, somewhere, is too large.
 Unsolveable, right?
 Well, let's take a look at the logs:

 [![](/assets/images/2022/crashlytics-logs-740w.png)](/assets/images/2022/crashlytics-logs.png)

 Ah!
 The user is uploading photos!
-Alright, now we know the screen and action, so have a starting point.
-However, we test upload often, how come we haven't experienced this ourselves?
+Alright, now we know the screen and actions taken, so have a starting point.
+However, we test upload pretty often, how come we haven't experienced this ourselves?
 Maybe there's a clue in the user keys...

 [![](/assets/images/2022/crashlytics-keys-740w.png)](/assets/images/2022/crashlytics-keys.png)

 Well, we don't test uploading 846 images that often.
-From this, we can pretty reliably conclude that inside our image uploader we are using too much metadata per image, leading to crashes on high image counts.
+From this, we can pretty reliably conclude that inside our image uploader we are using too much metadata per image, leading to crashes on high image counts when passing this data around.
 Without looking at a single line of code, we've identified a likely cause and fix for a crash!

 ### Build a routine

 Personally, I don't think having a "crash fixing week" or similar is super beneficial.
 Crashes are constantly being introduced into an app and accumulate, so fixing as many as possible every few months means easily fixable crashes spend weeks in the wild.

 Instead, fix crashes little and often.
 At [Photobox](https://play.google.com/store/apps/details?id=com.photobox.android), we use approximately weekly releases.
 I use Crashlytics to monitor the latest release, and will try to fix the top 2-3 crashes for the next week's release.
-This way, any newly introduced crashes are fixed, and any historical ones are too.
+This way, any newly introduced crashes are fixed, and historical ones eventually are too.

 Additionally, by constantly maintaining the crash rate, any crashes caused by a new architecture / approach / library can be quickly fixed before the use of it spreads further in the codebase.